 The association said: "This will limit their experience and exposure to more complex situations, meaning they won't be fully equipped to think for themselves and handle situations under their own steam."

 Get back behind the wheel

 Failing your test can feel like a huge blow to your confidence, and it can be tempting to have a few weeks off to get over it.
 The problem with this is skills fade: the longer you spend away from the car, the more you'll forget how to drive at a high standard.
 Try not to leave it more than a few days before arranging your next lesson.

 As we've already mentioned, driving test failures are common in the UK and those of us who fail do so for the same reasons.

-Leaving it too long also allows those nerves to creep back in which is certainly not helpful.
-Obviously you'll be nervous on test day no matter what, but getting in plenty of practice and as much experience of different driving situations will really help.
+Leaving it too long also allows those nerves to creep back in.
+Obviously, you'll be nervous on test day no matter what, but getting in plenty of practice and as much experience of different driving situations will really help.

 The DIA added: "Nerves play a massive role in a person's performance.
 The 'right' amount of nerves will mean the candidate will perform well.
 Too many nerves will mean performance drops and mistakes occur.
 It's important for the candidate to find this balance.

 Too help you stay calm on test day we've put together this guide on how to calm those test day nerves so you can concentrate on the job at hand.